 But what makes a challenger brand a challenger?

-According to Adam Morgan, author of Eat the Big Fish and expert on all things challenger he says…”what makes a challenger is the mindset they bring.
+According to Adam Morgan, author of Eat the Big Fish and expert in all things challenger says “…. what makes a challenger is the mindset they bring.
 In particular it’s about having an ambition that is significantly bigger than your conventional marketing resources, being prepared to do something bold and imaginative to close the gap between these two things”.

 So being a challenger is primarily a mindset.
 It’s not about being number 2, 4 or 6 in the category, its more about how you think about the market and how you want to approach it differently.

-And of course challenger brands challenge something.
-They challenge something about themselves – in terms of practises, behaviours, self-limiting and constraining mindsets (no coincidence that challenger brands boast stronger internal cultures and have a real clear sense of brand purpose v’s non challenger brands) but importantly they challenge something in the world around them.
+And of course, challenger brands challenge something.
+They challenge something about themselves – in terms of practises, behaviours, self-limiting and constraining mindsets but importantly they challenge something in the world around them.

-Indeed its rare that challenger brands are about challenging other brands, it’s much more about challenging something – something in the category that doesn’t belong there anymore.
+Indeed, it’s rare that challenger brands are about challenging other brands, it’s much more about challenging something – something in the category that doesn’t belong there anymore.
 Something about the user experience that feels clunky and over complicated.
 Something about the way society works or talks that is out of step with progress.
-In short challenger brands put it up to the status quo and say enough!
+In short challenger brands redefine convention by putting it up to the status quo and say enough!

 Some myths about challenger brands